-- On April 8th, US announced it will increase the tariff rates on US imports for products of China, Hong Kong, and Macau - Effective April 9th, the IEEPA tariff rate for products of products of China, Hong Kong SAR, and Macau will now be 84% which was adjusted from the previous announced 34%. - These tariffs, in addition to the IEEPA tariffs from February 2025, result in a total tariff rate of 104% on U.S. imports when China, Hong Kong SAR, or Macau is the Country of Origin
+- On April 8th, the U.S. announced it will increase the tariff rates on U.S. imports for products of China, Hong Kong, and Macau - Effective April 9th, the IEEPA tariff rate for products of products of China, Hong Kong SAR, and Macau will now be 84% which was adjusted from the previous announced 34%. - These tariffs, in addition to the IEEPA tariffs from February 2025, result in a total tariff rate of 104% on U.S. imports when China, Hong Kong SAR, or Macau is the Country of Origin

-Tariffs for U.S. imports to China to increase from 34% to 84% starting April 10
+Tariffs for U.S. imports to China to increase from 34% to 84% starting April 10th